 Here are some websites that offer more information about exit slips:

-I would definitely recommend using exit slips for other subjects and lessons.
+I would recommend using exit slips for other subjects and lessons.
 Keep in mind that the answers should be brief – students with writing disabilities and/or language impairments were the slowest to complete their exit slips.
 Accommodations for them might need to be made in the future, but I hesitated with this first exit slip.
-I wanted to see what they were capable of writing, and if they understood the concept with little to no additional support.
+I wanted to see what they were capable of writing and if they understood the concept with little to no additional support.
 With a little bit of planning, any teacher could easily use exit slips in their classroom.
-A quick and simple way to collect data on your students’ understanding without all the hassle of a traditional formative assessment.
+Exit slips are a quick and straightforward way to collect data on your students’ understanding without all the hassle of a traditional formative assessment.